How many countries are members of the IEA?

 Why are some members of the OECD not IEA member countries?

 To be a member country of the IEA, a country must be a member country of the OECD.
 However, membership in the OECD does not automatically result in membership in the IEA.
-As of March 2012, Chile, Estonia, Iceland, Israel, Mexico and Slovenia were members of the OECD but not of the IEA.
+As of March 2012, Chile, Iceland, Israel, Mexico and Slovenia were members of the OECD but not of the IEA.
 In order to become a member country of the IEA, countries must meet certain requirements.
-As of March 2012, Chile and Estonia were IEA candidates.
+As of May 2014, Chile was an IEA candidate.

 Does the IEA work with non-member countries?